home

 History

-Perhaps you might also be interested in the boats history (from prior owner up in Maine):
+boats history (from prior owner in Yarmouth, Maine):

 "In 1993, my father, getting on in age, tired of going slow and tired of always having some complex system on his Alden 44 not working, sold the Alden 44 cruising boat and purchased the J/105 with a shoal draft keel for daysailing and a 40ft powerboat for cruising.
 That was well before any visions of one design sailing.
 My Dad's health began to deteriorate and so I bought the boat from him in 2001.
 As I had recently sold my J/24, I began to gear up Black Owl for local summer racing.
 A couple of other J/105s came to our area and although not yet enough boats to race one design I wanted to be able to at least race boat for boat with the other J/105s in the PHRF events, so during the next winter I had the shoal draft keel replaced with a deep keel.
 At the same time, I had the bottom, keel and rudder faired.
 The boat has always been launched in mid June and hauled in mid September and is under shrink wrap for the remaining 9 months.